chhuang-one/sqxclib/doc/SqxcFile.md

 # SqxcFile

 SqxcFile is derived from [Sqxc](Sqxc.md).
 It is used to output Sqxc converted data to a file.
-Note: SqxcFile is in sqxcsupport library (sqxcsupport.h).
+Note: SqxcFile is in sqxcsupport library.

 	Sqxc
 	│